 Full course details are provided on the Department’s Prospective Undergraduates webpage and the University’s Undergraduate Study webpage.

 Veterinary Medicine at Churchill

-Churchill College aims to admit two or three Veterinary students each year.
-This small number enables us to focus on your development as an individual.
-We try to arrange for clinically-trained supervisors to deliver the supervision teaching to provide valuable vocational context to the bedrock of science that underpins the Veterinary course.
+Churchill admits a relatively small number of veterinary students each year, enabling us to focus on your development as an individual.
+We try to arrange for clinically-trained supervisors to deliver the supervision teaching to provide valuable vocational context to the bedrock of science that underpins the Veterinary Medicine course.
 As a student here, you may be able to take advantage of opportunities to undertake part of your extramural studies abroad, either working in veterinary clinics or undertaking research projects supported by the College.
-In addition to our other attractions, we are also the closest College to the Veterinary School.
-Churchill has a particular focus on science: as a consequence, our Library is well stocked for Veterinary Medicine.
-Veterinary students are also part of the Churchill Medical Society, an organisation that arranges regular social functions and hosts visiting speakers to give after-dinner talks.
+In addition to our other attractions, Churchill’s the closest College to the Cambridge Veterinary School, and we have a particular focus on science, as a consequence of which our Library is well stocked for Veterinary Medicine.
+Veterinary students are also part of the Churchill MedVet Society, which arranges regular social functions and hosts visiting speakers to give after-dinner talks.

 To find out about admissions, go to Apply | Undergraduates.

 Course-specific information, including the University’s typical offers and the attainment level of the University’s typical entrants, is available by selecting your course from the University’s Course List then looking at the Entry Requirements tab.
 Academic offer conditions can vary by College so if you want to apply to Churchill then check out our entries in the by-College list of entry requirements that’s available on the same tab.
 The University’s Entrance Requirements and International Entry Requirements webpages may contain guidance relevant to you too.

 To learn more about the academic profiles of Churchill entrants and our approach to setting conditional offers, see Entry Requirements | Undergraduates.